t-odagawa/ninjarecon/README.md

 # Tools for track matching between WAGASCI/BabyMIND & NINJA at J-PARC (v0.0.1)

-This is a set of tools for (muon) track matching between WAGASCI/BabyMIND detectors and NINJA detectors (scintillation tracker only?).
+This is a set of tools for (muon) track matching between WAGASCI/BabyMIND detectors and NINJA detectors (scintillation tracker only).

 ## External dependencies (same as WAGASCI+BabyMIND Geant4 simulation)